Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 **User Stories:**

 As a Client
 I want to see information about a Property
 So I can learn about the Property and determine if I want to Apply for a Lease on it

 As a Client
 I want to see contact information for an Agent
 So I can learn more about a Property and what is involved with Applying for and Leasing it

 **Acceptance Criteria:**

 1. The Property Photos must display most prominently at the top of the page
-1. The Property Title must display prominently
+2. The Property Title must display prominently
-1. The Monthly Rent value must display prominently as a US Dollar value with the words “per month” after it
+3. The Monthly Rent value must display prominently as a US Dollar value with the words “per month” after it
-1. The number of Bedrooms should display next to a Bedrooms Icon
+4. The number of Bedrooms should display next to a Bedrooms Icon
-1. The number of bedrooms a Property has will simply be determined by the number in its Bedrooms field
+5. The number of bedrooms a Property has will simply be determined by the number in its Bedrooms field

-   a) If the value in the Bedrooms field is 0, then display “Studio”
+   &nbsp;&nbsp;&nbsp;a.
+If the value in the Bedrooms field is 0, then display “Studio”

-   b) If the value in the Bedrooms field is greater than or equal to 1, (>= 1), then display the value with the word “Beds” next to it
+   &nbsp;&nbsp;&nbsp;b.
+If the value in the Bedrooms field is greater than or equal to 1, (>= 1), then display the value with the word “Beds” next to it

-1. The number of Bathrooms should display next to the Bathrooms icon with the word “Baths” next to it
+6. The number of Bathrooms should display next to the Bathrooms icon with the word “Baths” next to it
-1. Display the text in the Description field with the header “Description:” above it
+7. Display the text in the Description field with the header “Description:” above it
-1. Display the Agent details as follows
+8. Display the Agent details as follows

-   a) If there is an Agent assigned to the Property, display the following:
+   &nbsp;&nbsp;&nbsp;a.
+If there is an Agent assigned to the Property, display the following:

-   1. The Agent’s Profile pic
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
+The Agent’s Profile pic
-   1. The Agent’s Name
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
+The Agent’s Name
-   1. The Agent’s Phone Number
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.
+The Agent’s Phone Number
-   1. The Agent’s Email Address
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iv.
+The Agent’s Email Address

-   b) If there is no Agent assigned to the Property, display the following
+   &nbsp;&nbsp;&nbsp;b.
+If there is no Agent assigned to the Property, display the following

-   1. The Company Logo
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
+The Company Logo
-   1. The Company Phone Number
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
+The Company Phone Number
-   1. The Company Email Address
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.
+The Company Email Address

 **Relevant Wireframes:**
 “Property Details - Milestone 1 - Desktop Version”
 “Property Details - Milestone 1 - Mobile Version”
 “Agent Portal - Create/Edit Property”

 **Background:**
-See Property Details Page Epic
+See Property Details Epic

-# Example User Story with BDD syntax
+## Example User Story with BDD syntax

 Now, here is the same ticket, user story and acceptance criteria, but written using BDD syntax

 **Feature:** Property Details Page

 As a Client
 I want to see information about a Property
 So I can learn about the Property and determine if I want to Apply for a Lease on it

 As a Client
 I want to see contact information for an Agent
 So I can learn more about a Property and what is involved with Applying for and Leasing it

 **Background:**
-See Property Details Page Epic
+See Property Details Epic
 Relevant wireframes are as follows
 “Property Details - Milestone 1 - Desktop Version”
 “Property Details - Milestone 1 - Mobile Version”
 “Agent Portal - Create/Edit Property”

 **Given** the "client-user" navigates to page "property-details-page"

 **Scenario:** Client views the Property Details Page
 When the "client-user" views the page
-Then the Property Photos must display prominently at the top of the page And the Property Title must display prominently
+Then the Property Photos must display prominently at the top of the page
-And the Monthly Rent value must display prominently as a US Dollar value And the words "per month" must display to the right of the Monthly Rent value And the value representing the number of Bedrooms must display on the page And a Bedrooms icon must display next to the value representing the number of Bedrooms And the number of Bathrooms must display on the page And the Bathrooms icon should display next to the number of Bathrooms And the word “Baths” should display to the right of the number of Bathrooms And the Property description text must display on the page And the word "Description" must display above the description text And the Agent Details Section must display on the page
+And the Property Title must display prominently
+And the Monthly Rent value must display prominently as a US Dollar value
+And the words "per month" must display to the right of the Monthly Rent value
+And the value representing the number of Bedrooms must display on the page
+And a Bedrooms icon must display next to the value representing the number of Bedrooms
+And the number of Bathrooms must display on the page
+And the Bathrooms icon should display next to the number of Bathrooms
+And the word “Baths” should display to the right of the number of Bathrooms
+And the Property description text must display on the page
+And the word "Description" must display above the description text
+And the Agent Details Section must display on the page

-**Scenario:** Client views a Property Details Page for a Studio Apartment When the value in the Bedrooms field is 0
+**Scenario:** Client views a Property Details Page for a Studio Apartment
+When the value in the Bedrooms field is 0
 Then display “Studio” instead of a number for the value representing the number of Bedrooms

-**Scenario:** Client views a Property Details Page for an Apartment with Multiple Rooms When the value in the Bedrooms field is greater than or equal to 1, (>= 1) Then display then display the numeric value for the value representing the number of Bedrooms And display the word “Beds” next to the numeric value
+**Scenario:** Client views a Property Details Page for an Apartment with Multiple Rooms
+When the value in the Bedrooms field is greater than or equal to 1, (>= 1)
+Then display then display the numeric value for the value representing the number of Bedrooms
+And display the word “Beds” next to the numeric value

-**Scenario:** Client views a Property Details Page for an Apartment with an Agent assigned to it When the Property has an Agent assigned to it
+**Scenario:** Client views a Property Details Page for an Apartment with an Agent assigned to it
+When the Property has an Agent assigned to it
-Then display the Agent’s Profile pic in the Agent Details Section And display the Agent’s Name in the Agent Details Section And display the Agent’s Phone Number in the Agent Details Section And display the Agent’s Email Address in the Agent Details Section
+Then display the Agent’s Profile pic in the Agent Details Section
+And display the Agent’s Name in the Agent Details Section
+And display the Agent’s Phone Number in the Agent Details Section
+And display the Agent’s Email Address in the Agent Details Section

-**Scenario:** Client views a Property Details Page for an Apartment with No Agent assigned to it When the Property has an Agent assigned to it
+**Scenario:** Client views a Property Details Page for an Apartment with No Agent assigned to it
+When the Property has an Agent assigned to it
-Then display the Company Logo in the Agent Details Section And display the Company Phone Number in the Agent Details Section And display the Company Email Address in the Agent Details Section
+Then display the Company Logo in the Agent Details Section
+And display the Company Phone Number in the Agent Details Section
+And display the Company Email Address in the Agent Details Section

 > Note:
 > This feature could be split into a few features depending on what the team agreed to
 > Using the BDD syntax is more feature-centric while the previous ticket notation is more based around digestible and cohesive chunks of work
 > You may use the ticket notation paired with separate BDD feature files referenced from within Acceptance Criteria bullets
 > It all depends on team preferences.
 I wrote the above for a very small team of myself and two developers, so it made the most sense to do it the way I have presented

-# How to define the "User"
+## How to define the "User"

 The "User" will be whoever is going to be using the product.
 There will be different users, In UML you create "roles" to define the different types of users.
 According to Agile you should create Personas, a few for each role, which give your roles character that the business can understand and give you insight as to market dynamics and how to wrangle up users from the real world who may actually use your product.
 Collectively this will become what could be called your "User Model", which you will work off of as you write your user stories.
 I will create another article dedicated to this.